How to connect Alexa and Cortana

 For starters, you will have to pair the two services, which means you will not only need an Amazon account but also a Microsoft account.

-Beyond that, you will need a Windows 10 computer and an Amazon Echo ($85 at Amazon.com) or Tap speaker (Cortana does not yet work with the Alexa app or with third-party Alexa-enabled speakers).
+Beyond that, you will need a Windows 10 computer and an Amazon Echo or Tap speaker (Cortana does not yet work with the Alexa app or with third-party Alexa-enabled speakers).

 Using the Cortana skill